 In 2017, tens of thousands of California dispensaries, manufacturers and cultivators were operating in compliance with Proposition 215.
 In 2018, 75 to 80% of those businesses had failed to meet the requirements and costs for state licensing.
 Those business owners have now either closed their doors and discharged their employees, or they’ve retreated to the black market for the first time in over 20 years.

 Some of the hardest hit California counties are those that were once home to a flourishing (albeit loosely regulated) industry under Prop.
 215. Sonoma County, for example, had an estimated 5,000 - 7,000 family farms growing cannabis last year.
 Today, five are licensed.
 Just five.
 Some farmers have tightened their belts in the hopes that they can hold on until the regulations eventually loosen up; others have hit the pavement looking for different work; and others have sold off their land.
 But most are simply returning to the black market for lack of any better choices.

 And the customers are going with them.

 Facing prices that are as much as 300% higher in the regulated market, cannabis consumers are just saying no. No to product shortages.
 No to taxes that are as much as 45% of product costs.
 No to high prices.

 So many adults are turning their back on the regulated market that the demographic of dispensaries is changing.
-Certainly, a growing number of seniors are dropping in for the first time to check out cannabis products for age-related aches and pain.
+Certainly, a growing number of seniors are dropping in for the first time to check out cannabis products for age-related aches and pains.
 And that’s a good thing given the catastrophic cost of opioids.
 But the younger adults are increasingly turning to the unregulated California marketplace where the supply is abundant and the weed is cheap.